 Our caring Las Vegas and Reno defense lawyers are experienced at crafting compelling habeas corpus petitions.
 We will carefully review your case, interview witnesses and find out what your trial and/or appellate lawyer may have missed.
 Then we will fight to secure your freedom.

-To schedule your free consultation, call us or complete the form on this page.
+To schedule your consultation, call us or complete the form on this page.
 One of our experienced criminal defense lawyers will get back to you promptly to discuss the best approach to your federal or Nevada habeas corpus petition.

 If you were convicted in California, please see our article on Petitioning for a Writ of Habeas Corpus in California.